Neuroendocrine Tumor (NET)

 Chemotherapy: is a type of treatment that uses stronger drugs to kill fasting growing cells.

-Carcinoid tumor does not seem to run in families.
-But people with a genetic condition that can run in families called multiple endocrine neoplasia type 1 (MEN1) do have a higher risk of getting carcinoid tumor.
+NET does not seem to run in families.
+But people with a genetic condition that can run in families called multiple endocrine neoplasia type 1 (MEN1) do have a higher risk of getting neuroendocrine tumor.

-We do not know what causes carcinoid tumor to form.
+We do not know what causes NET to form.
 Scientists are always working to understand how cancer starts, but it can be hard to prove.
 We know that patients with a condition called multiple endocrine neoplasia type 1 (MEN1) with changes in the gene called MEN1 have a higher chance of developing bronchial and intestinal carcinoid tumor.
-So this gene may play a role in carcinoid tumors of the lung and digestive tract.
+So this gene may play a role in NETs of the lung and digestive tract.

 What is the prognosis for someone with carcinoid tumor?